 Often times, innocent people or lower level individuals in a criminal conspiracy can get caught up in a broad fraud investigation.
 For example, a doctor was recruited by a medical company that was subsequently accused of defrauding patients.
 The doctor was charged with mail fraud simply because he performed and billed for medical procedures.
 Physical evidence or an electronic trail is incredibly hard to refute.

-By intervening early in the investigation, we may be able to affect the government’s charging decisions — fewer counts, lesser charges or ideally no charges filed at all.
-The circumstances of your specific case will dictate the direction we take, but we will exhaust every possible defense and every mitigating factor.
+However, the prosecution must also prove criminal intent.
+Our firm has successfully defended many clients by showing that they were not willingly, knowingly or intentionally involved in any collusion to defraud.
+By intervening early in investigations, our attorneys have been able to affect the government’s charging decisions, such as fewer counts, lesser charges or no charges filed at all.
+The circumstances of your specific case will dictate the direction our firm will take, but we will exhaust every possible defense and present every mitigating factor.
 Our goal is to avoid or minimize prison time and limit the impact on professional licenses or employment, and on your life, your family and your future.

 If you believe you are under investigation for mail fraud/wire fraud, it is critical to seek legal counsel before talking to investigator.